GSA/inventory-app/README.md

 ### Live Editing

-To edit CKAN or extension code live, the attached volume needs to be found and used.
+To edit CKAN or extension code live, the attached volume needs to be setup correctly.

-You can find the volume by running `docker volume ls`, but the default is `inventoryapp_ckan`.
-You can then run `docker volume inspect inventoryapp_ckan` to get the location details on your local machine.
-You may need to edit permissions to this folder to edit under your current user.
-Once this is complete, use your preferred editor to manage the code as needed.

-If you restart the service, the volume stays live.
-It must be removed manually.
-If you make edits and want to revert, you can run `docker volume rm -f inventoryapp_ckan`.
-The docker containers need to be stopped and removed before you can run this command.
+Add a local extension folder via the docker-compose.yml file (see volume comment for example).

+After editing code, run `make restart` to restart the application and evaluate the edits/debugging

+_TODO: tested `--reload` functionality of gunicorn, but does not work well with paster flag.
+Hopefully this option improves in the future._

 ### Tests